-4.7 Declaration on abuse and trust
+5.7 Declaration on abuse and trust

-HIA:C undertakes to follow the principles found within the Abuse of Trust guidance issued by the Home Office.
+HIA:C undertakes to follow the principles found within the Abuse of Trust guidance issued by the Home Office1.
 It will therefore be unacceptable for those people in a position of trust to engage in any behaviour, which might allow a sexual relationship to develop whilst the relationship of trust continues.

-For all Hope into Action franchises and partner churches, HIA Support Centre must have copies of their Safeguarding Adults at Risk and Child Protection policies and be given contact details for the nominated lead person with Safeguarding responsibilities.
-All Safeguarding reports and major incident reports must be sent to the Safeguarding Lead (Laura Cuthill) as soon as possible and within 24 hours.
+Hope Into Action: Coventry must ensure that the HIA:UK Support Centre have copies of their Safeguarding Adults at Risk and Child Protection policies and be given contact details for the nominated lead person with Safeguarding responsibilities.
+All Safeguarding reports and major incident reports must be sent to the HIA: UK Safeguarding Lead (Laura Cuthill) as soon as possible and within 24 hours.